 Pahoa is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Hawaii.
 With a population of 992 people and three constituent neighborhoods, Pahoa is the 50th largest community in Hawaii.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Pahoa is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Pahoa is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Pahoa who work in sales jobs (12.11%), office and administrative support (8.73%), and art, media, and design (8.45%).
+Pahoa is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Pahoa is a town of service providers, professionals, and farmers, fishers, or foresters.
+There are especially a lot of people living in Pahoa who work in farm management occupations (16.76%), maintenance occupations (13.69%), and art, media, and design (12.57%).

 Of important note, Pahoa is also a town of artists.
 Pahoa has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Pahoa’s character.

-One of the nice things about Pahoa is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Pahoa is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Pahoa is an extremely ethnically-diverse town.
 The people who call Pahoa home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Pahoa, accounting for 25.11% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Pahoa residents report their race to be Asian, followed by White.
-Important ancestries of people in Pahoa include German, English, Polish, and Irish.
+Important ancestries of people in Pahoa include Portuguese, German, English, Swedish, and Armenian.

 The most common language spoken in Pahoa is English.
-Other important languages spoken here include Tagalog and Pacific Island languages.
+Other important languages spoken here include Pacific Island languages and Japanese.